mnddn/complete-mini-cart-for-woocommerce/readme.txt

 Tested up to: 6.7.2
 Requires PHP: 7.4
 Stable tag: 1.0.0
+Short Description: A powerful, lightweight, and fully customizable mini cart plugin to improve user experience with an AJAX-powered cart and real-time updates.
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+A powerful, lightweight, and fully customizable mini cart plugin to improve user experience with an AJAX-powered cart and real-time updates.

 == Description ==
 Enhance your WooCommerce store with **Complete Mini Cart for WooCommerce** – a powerful, lightweight, and fully customizable mini cart plugin.
 Improve user experience with an AJAX-powered cart and real-time updates.